 “Now I am an extension of the agency of destiny as it acts through Don Salomon.”

 He turns his head back toward the window.
 She smiles and does likewise.

 “Anyway,” she says, “humans are animals and what we call humanity is not inherent to the human animal.
 Nature made us animals and humanity makes us human.
 Humanity must be taught to humans, inculcated to the ignorant by the wise, nurtured and matured, refined through time.
 Our techniques and traditions of mastery over the animal in us.
-Our capacities for introspection and invention, for observation, derivation, imagination, transformation, articulation—the ability to reason and create reason—the ability to invent reasons to reason.
+Our capacities for introspection and invention, for observation, derivation, imagination, transformation, articulation, the ability to reason and create reason, the ability to invent reasons to reason.
 Our wisdom and our need for more.
 We extract data from this ocean of information, we refine and transform it and produce knowledge, wisdom, technology, art.
-But these,” she gestures with an open hand toward the window, “are humans by physiology alone.
+But these,” she gestures toward the window, “are humans by physiology alone.
 At least for now.”
 She grins.
 “I believe your church will inspire a humane spirit in these animals.”

 “Well,” he pulls his sunglasses off his head, pushes them onto his face, and faces her, “this has been an entertaining confession.”